dannylongeuay/dannylongeuay/README.md

 </p>

 <h3 align="left">Quote of the Day: <span style="color:grey;">(theysaidso.com)</span> </h3>
-<q>When you recover or discover something that nourishes your soul and brings joy, care enough about yourself to make room for it in your life.</q>
+<q>You defeated me But you won't defeat me again Because you have grown all you can grow..
+But I am still growing (about Mount Everest).</q>
 <hr/>
-<p>Last updated at 2022-03-31 00:42:29 UTC</p>
+<p>Last updated at 2022-04-01 00:46:47 UTC</p>